MBCProject/mbc-stix2.1/README.md

 ## MBC and STIX ##

-Details on how MBC data maps to STIX 2.1 can be found in the [STIX 2.1 Malware Behavior Extension](https://github.com/rpiazza/cti-stix-common-objects/blob/mbc_objects/extension-definition-specifications/mbc/MBC%20STIX%202.1%20Extension%20Definition%20Object.docx) document.
+Details on how MBC data is expressed in STIX 2.1 can be found in the [STIX 2.1 Malware Behavior Extension](https://github.com/rpiazza/cti-stix-common-objects/blob/mbc_objects/extension-definition-specifications/mbc/MBC%20STIX%202.1%20Extension%20Definition%20Object.docx) document.